 The other player is an adversary, or the malicious party introducing adversarial examples into test data in an attempt to cause the model to misclassify data (Dasgupta & Collins, 2019; Robey et al., 2023).
 This is done in order to satisfy an arbitrary purpose, such as to gain information embedded in the model during the model’s training, to extract information regarding the model’s parameters, or simply to cause the model to fail to classify data (Dasgupta & Collins, 2019).

-In the vast majority of cases, researchers model the intentions of the defender and the adversary as opposite to each other, and the benefit that each of them get when they obtain their desired result as equal to each other (Dasgupta & Collins, 2019), for a reason that is discussed in the next section.
+In the majority of cases, researchers model the intentions of the defender and the adversary as opposite to each other, and the benefit that each of them gets when they obtain their desired result as equal to each other (Dasgupta & Collins, 2019), for a reason that is discussed in the next section.

 Game Design

 In order to model the interaction between a defender and an adversary within a game theoretical framework, one can situate these players in a game, and set the rules of the game following the interaction of the players.
-In the adversarial machine learning context, the adversary and the learner are typically modeled as players in a two-player, non-cooperative game (Dasgupta & Collins, 2019; Gilmer et al., 2018)—which can be informally defined as a game where the two players are competing over a shared resource (Dasgupta & Collins, 2019).
+In the adversarial machine learning context, the adversary and the learner are typically modeled as players in a two-player, non-cooperative game (Dasgupta & Collins, 2019; Gilmer et al., 2018), which can be informally defined as a game where the two players are competing over a shared resource (Dasgupta & Collins, 2019).

 A prominent model of the game is a zero-sum game, where the utility—or the quantity that each player in a game wants to increase to a maximal amount—gained by one player is equal to the utility lost by the other player (Dasgupta & Collins, 2019; Gilmer et al., 2018; Robey et al., 2023; Zuo et al., 2021).
 Thus, by modeling the game as zero-sum, the utility the adversary gains in evading correct classification is equal to the utility that the defender loses in failing to correctly classify test data, and vice versa.

-The benefit to this approach is that this model allows for a simplistic, easily calculatable solution to the problem proposed by adversarial examples.
+The benefit of this approach is that this model allows for a simplistic, easily calculable solution to the problem proposed by adversarial examples.
 By modeling the game as a zero-sum game, the Nash Equilibrium—a widely used technique to calculate the strategies of the players of a game based on two assumptions: that all players’ strategies can be represented by probability distributions over their sets of available actions, and all players act rationally, attempting to maximize their utility (Dasgupta & Collins, 2019)—can be calculated using the minimax theorem, which states that the game’s Nash Equilibrium is equivalent to the game’s minimax outcome (Dasgupta & Collins, 2019; Gilmer et al., 2018).

 By modeling the two-player zero-sum game such that the defender and adversary respectively seek to minimize and maximize the classification error, a strategy to train classification models to become more adversarially robust appears: directly training them on adversarial examples alongside clean data—a technique known as adversarial training (Robey et al., 2023).
 In doing so, the trained model learns more robust decision boundaries directly from this adversarial data, thus becoming more robust.